 The more likely the bet is to be successful, the higher the minus number (and the lower the payout).
 The more unlikely a bet, the larger the plus number (and the higher the payout).

-For example, let’s say the Yankees play the Dodgers in the 2020 World Series.
-For game one, the straight bet moneyline might be:
+For example, let’s say the Houston Astros play the LA Dodgers in the 2022 World Series.
+For Game 1, the straight bet moneyline might be:

 If you bet $100 on the Los Angeles Dodgers, you’d win $80 and receive $180 (your wager plus winnings).
 But if you were to bet $125 on the Dodgers and they won, you’d win $125 and receive $225.